Optimisation of neoadjuvant pembrolizumab therapy for locally advanced MSI-H/dMMR colorectal cancer using data-driven delay integro-differential equations: Results

-Solutions of \eqref{pembroopteqn} with the previously given threshold efficacies compared to Treatments 1 and 2 are shown in \autoref{opttable}.
+Solutions of \eqref{pembroopteqn} with the previously given threshold TCRs compared to Treatments 1 and 2 are shown in \autoref{opttable}.
 Noting that neoadjuvant treatment consisting of just a single dose of pembrolizumab is significantly more convenient and cost-efficient in a treatment setting, we also consider the optimal single-dose treatment regimen using a threshold TCR of $\mathcal{T}_\mathrm{thresh} = 84\%$, denoting this as Treatment 6.

 Heatmaps of TCR, efficacy, efficiency, and toxicity at $t = 18$ weeks for various $\eta_\mathrm{pembro}$ and $\xi_\mathrm{pembro}$ values are shown in \autoref{pembroplots}.
-All simulations were done in MATLAB using the dde23 solver with the initial conditions stated in \Cref{initcond section} and drug parameters as above.
+All simulations were done in MATLAB using the dde23 solver with the initial conditions stated in \Cref{initcond section}.

 Time traces of TCR, efficacy, efficiency, and toxicity for Treatments 1--6 are shown in \autoref{allmetricsplot}.

 Time traces for the total cancer concentration, $V$, with Treatments 1--6 compared to no treatment are shown in \autoref{pembrooptplot}.